 In 2014 it received a gift of publications from the International Monetary Fund, Washington DC following a discussion between the Chancellor Professor Amartya Sen and the Director of the IMF Madame Christine Lagarde.

-Library is equipped with modern high-end technologies and infrastructures.
-The library has access to over 170 e-books, 4,800 e-journals from different online databases such as Elsevier’s Science Direct, JSTOR, Nature, Taylor and Francis, Oxford University Press, Sage Publication and Cambridge University Press etc.
+The library is equipped with modern high-end technologies and infrastructures.
+The library has access to over 170 e-books, 4,800 e-journals from different online databases such as Elsevier’s Science Direct, JSTOR, Nature, Taylor and Francis, Oxford University Press, Sage Publication and Cambridge University Press, etc.

-The Library has purchased South Asia Archive (SAA) and also subscribed Bibliography of Asian Studies.
+The Library has purchased the South Asia Archive (SAA) and also subscribed Bibliography of Asian Studies.

 Membership: Inter-library loan / Resources Sharing